Operation Brother Sam: Beginning

-For airlift, 250 .12 caliber shotguns would be transferred to Ramey Air Force Base in Puerto Rico at 03:00 (Rio de Janeiro time) on the 1st.
+For airlift, 250 12 gauge shotguns would be transferred to Ramey Air Force Base in Puerto Rico at 03:00 (Rio de Janeiro time) on the 1st.
 Meanwhile, by noon (US Eastern time) 110 tons of handguns and ammunition would arrive at McGuire Air Force Base in New Jersey.
-The air force would consist of approximately seven C-135 (six for transport and one for support), eight escort fighters, up to eight supply aircraft, one air relief support, one communications, and one airborne command post.
+The aerial contingent would consist of approximately seven C-135 aircraft (six for transport and one for support), eight escort fighters, up to eight tankers, one air relief aircraft, one communications aircraft, and one airborne command post.
 Tear gas would also be transported for crowd control.
-In the telegram from the State Department to the Embassy on March 31, the forecast was that, if conditions for shipment existed, it would take 24 to 36 hours and would be destined for Campinas.
-Another telegram predicted a landing in Recife.
+Telegram from the State Department to the Embassy on March 31 determined that if conditions for shipment existed, it would take 24 to 36 hours and would be destined for Campinas.
+Another telegram expected a landing in Recife.

-Air Force general George S. Brown was designated the mission commander, while general Breitweiser, head of air forces in the Southern Command, has gone on to command the Southern Command's Joint Task Force.
+Air Force General George S. Brown was designated the mission commander, while General Breitweiser, head of air forces in the Southern Command, commanded the Southern Command's Joint Task Force.
 Starting at 07:00 (09:00 Rio time), this task force, with officers from the United States Army, Navy, Air Force, and CIA met at the Air Force Base in Panama to coordinate the logistics of the operation.